-Anemia and Ulcerative Colitis: How Patients Iron Out the Challenges
+Anemia and Ulcerative Colitis: Ironing Out the Challenges

 Emily Morgan is a go-getter in anyone's book.
 Currently a graduate student at the University of North Carolina at Chapel Hill, pursuing a Master of Public Health degree, she was diagnosed with ulcerative colitis (UC) in 2008 while in the eighth grade, and with severe anemia a year later.